bpucker/Overview/README.md

 ### (4.6) Applied Python Programming for Life Scientists (BB34)
 Material used in this course can be found [here](https://github.com/bpucker/PythonTUBS).
-Additional data sets are available [here](https://cloud.tu-braunschweig.de/s/HXrzS4pFrLxdAMb).

 ### (4.7) Applied Plant Transcriptomics (GE33)